It will be helpful if you have the following information ready before starting the online application:

 The Joint Commission requires all incoming students to pay for a background check.
 This one-time fee must be paid directly to the company performing the background investigation.
 You will be asked to provide information and make the payment once you have been officially accepted into the program.
 For more information, please see the School of Health Professions background check instructions.

-All accepted students must submit copies of current, valid CPR and First Aid certification prior to the program start date.
+All accepted students must submit copies of current, valid CPR and first aid certification prior to the program start date.
 CPR certification must cover the entire lifespan (infant, child, and adult).
-Accepted students are responsible for maintaining current, valid CPR status throughout the duration of the DUT certificate program.
+Accepted students are responsible for maintaining current, valid CPR status throughout the duration of the program.

 In addition, students must provide proof of current health insurance coverage before entering the program.